BlueberryMC/Blueberry/CONTRIBUTING_gradle.md

 1. Clone your fork to your local machine
 2. Type `gradlew patchMinecraft applyBlueberryPatches` in a terminal to apply the changes from upstream (It takes some time!)
    - Alternatively, you can also do `gradlew applyBlueberryPatches` to just apply patches from MagmaCube-Patches.
 It can be useful when there are no upstream (MagmaCube) changes, and you don't want to waste time.
+3. Run `mvn install` inside `MagmaCube` directory to install the MagmaCube into local repository (Maven is required here)
-3. Use `gradlew bakeInstaller` to create an installer for the client.
+4. Use `gradlew bakeInstaller` to create an installer for the client.
-4. To test changes, you can use "Run" feature in the IDE for now.
+5. To test changes, you can use "Run" feature in the IDE for now.
-5. cd into `Blueberry-Client` for client changes.
+6. cd into `Blueberry-Client` for client changes.

 - Every single commit in `Blueberry-Client` is a patch
 - `upstream/master` points to a directory similar to `MagmaCube/Minecraft`